-One of the most common examples we’ve seen so far this year is from engineering graduates who have been unable to physically build their final projects, having to rely on modelling software instead.
+One of the most common examples we’ve seen so far this year is from engineering graduates who have been unable to physically build their final projects.
+They are often having to rely on modelling software instead.
 The reality of this means some graduates had less experience in hands-on engineering practice than they would have otherwise.

 Employers are sympathetic about this – it wasn’t your fault.
 Instead, look for ways to draw out what you learnt from the situation.
 A set-back like that could make for a really good competency-based answer, as well as showing adaptability, resilience and software experience.

 Hopefully these tips have been helpful!
 Good luck in your job search, and don’t forget to take a look at the graduate roles available on our job board.Time is ticking for your graduate recruitment!

 Covid put a lot of things on the backburner for businesses – one of these things was graduate recruitment.

 If you want to recruit graduates this year but haven’t got round to it yet, it’s time to put the wheels in motion!

 Trends in the market suggest that organisations need to kick off their graduate recruitment sooner rather than later to make sure they have access to the best graduate talent.

 Here are the trends that show why graduate recruitment should move to the top of your to-do list…